Exo-TiC/ExoTiC-LD/README.md

 * Hannah Wakeford for IDL code and adaption to an independent Python package - [hrwakeford](https://github.com/hrwakeford)
 * Matthew Hill for a functional translation from IDL to Python - [@mattjhill](https://github.com/mattjhill)
 * Iva Laginja for implementing improvements to the script - [@ivalaginja](https://github.com/ivalaginja)
-* David Sing for providing up-to-date JWST sensitivity profiles
+* Natasha Batalha for providing the Webb throughput information from their PandExo package - [@natashabatalha](https://github.com/natashabatalha)